-The legal opinion from J&A Garrigues, S.L.P confirmed that the assignment from the Originator to the Issuer meets the definition of "true sale" outlined above.
+The legal opinion from HL confirmed that the assignment from the Originator to the Issuer meets the definition of "true sale" outlined above.

-The Originator is incorporated in Spain (see §5.2(Global overview of the parties to the securitisation program), and in the Prospectus it is stated that the Originator has its COMI in Spain,network of branches, including the servicing procedures which are all carried out in Spain).
-Spanish insolvency law provides for clawback in the cases of preferences and transactions at an undervalue and require the insolvency officer to prove that case.
-Therefore, and as generally outlined in their the Spanish legal opinion, the transfer is not, in our view, subject to "severe clawback".
+The Originator is incorporated in Italy (see "The Originator, the Servicer and the Subordinated Lender), and in the Prospectus it is stated that the Originator has its COMI in the Republic of Italy (see "Summary of the Transaction Documents" - "3.
+Incorporated Terms Memorandum" §(k) (Centre of main interest) which refers to the R&W of the Originator, confirming that <<it has its centre of main interest in the meaning of Article 3(1) of the EU Insolvency Regulation in Italy>>).

+Italian insolvency law provides for clawback in the cases of preferences and transactions at an undervalue and requires the insolvency officer to prove that case.
+Therefore, and as generally outlined in the Risk Factors section (see 3.5 Claw back risks), in the section "Selected Aspects of Italian Law" of the Prospectus and in the Italian legal opinion, the transfer is not, in our view, subject to "severe clawback".